 WARNING: This is a powerful apparatus.
 It can surely damage eyes, and I know from experience that it can make painful burns.
 Notice how I am grimacing in the picture.
 If you should accidentally put your face at the light's focal point, your vision might be impaired permanently!

-In 2005 I found myself in California's Sierra Nevada foothills so I built a second dish, the one shown at the right.
+In 2005 I found myself in California's Sierra Nevada foothills so I built a second dish, the one shown below: